lganel/SVScore/README.md

 Input VCF files may be gzipped, but gzipped files must end with .gz.
 Uncompressed input files should not end with this suffix.
 Annotation files may be gzipped or unzipped.
 SVScore will zip/unzip files as necessary using bgzip and zcat.

-For BND variants, primary mate is considered the left breakend and the secondary mate is considered the right breakend.
+For multiline variants, primary mate is considered the left breakend and the secondary mate is considered the right breakend.

-If only one mate line of a BND variant is present in the VCF file, left and right breakend scores are still calculated, as well as one truncation score if applicable (whether it is the left or right truncation score depends on whether the line describes a primary or secondary mate).
+If only one mate line of a multiline variant is present in the VCF file, left and right breakend scores are still calculated, as well as one truncation score if applicable (whether it is the left or right truncation score depends on whether the line describes a primary or secondary mate).
 There must be a CIEND interval in the INFO field for this to happen.

 Variants with type DEL, DUP, or CNV which are over 1 Mb in length are automatically given a score of 100